0Henry1/OCR/README.md

-Optical Character Recognition application that recognizes both printed and handwritten text usingmachine learning algorithms in Python
+Optical Character Recognition application that recognizes both printed and handwritten text using machine learning algorithms in Python